-Like many countries, the U.S. provides a means of entry for wealthy people who will pump money into its economy.
-(See the Immigration and Nationality Act, at I.N.A. § 203(b)(5),8 U.S.C. § 1153(b)(5).)
-This is known as the employment Fifth Preference or EB-5 immigrant visa (which allows permanent residence immediately upon entry to the U.S.).
-However, applicants for a U.S. green card based on investment must not only invest between $500,000 and $1million in a U.S. business, they must take an active role in that business (though they don’t need to control it).
+However, applicants for a U.S. green card based on investment must not only invest a significant amount in a U.S. business, they must take an active role in that business (though they don't need to actually control it).

 If you can afford an investment-based green card, you can afford the services of a high-quality immigration lawyer.
 The EB-5 category is one of the most difficult categories under which to establish eligibility, and absolutely the most expensive.
 It is well worth paying for legal advice before taking any significant steps toward applying for this visa.

 Here are some of the advantages and limitations to an investment-based green card:

-The business in which you invest must employ at least ten full-time workers (not counting independent contractors), produce a service or product, and benefit the U.S. economy.
+The business in which you invest must ultimately employ at least ten full-time workers (not counting independent contractors), produce a service or product, and benefit the U.S. economy.

-The investment must be made in a new commercial enterprise.
+If seeking an EB-5 visa through direct investment, the investment must be made in a new commercial enterprise.
 You can either create an original business, buy a business that was established after November 29, 1990, or buy a business and restructure or reorganize it so that a new business entity is formed.

 If you buy an existing business and expand it, you need to increase either the number of employees or the net worth of the business by at least 40%.
 You also need to make the full required investment, and you would still need to show that your investment created at least ten full-time jobs for U.S. workers.